profjsb/deepCR/README.md

 ## deepCR: Deep Learning Based Cosmic Ray Removal for Astronomical Images

-Apply a learned convolutional neural net (CNN) model to a 2d `numpy` array to identify and remove cosmic rays, on multi-core CPUs or GPUs.
+Identify and remove cosmic rays from astronomical images using trained convolutional neural networks.
+Fast on both CPU and GPU.
+This is the installable package which implements the methods described in the paper: Zhang & Bloom (2019), submitted.
+Code to reproduce benchmarking results in the paper is at: https://github.com/kmzzhang/deepCR-paper If you use this package, please cite Zhang & Bloom (2019): www.arxiv.org/XXX This repo is under active development.

 <img src="https://raw.githubusercontent.com/profjsb/deepCR/master/imgs/postage-sm.jpg" wdith="90%">

-This is the installable package which implements the methods described in the paper: Zhang & Bloom (2019), submitted.
-Code to benchmark the model and to generate figures and tables in the paper can be found in the deepCR-paper Github repo: https://github.com/kmzzhang/deepCR-paper

 ### Installation